 (iii) Pharmaceutical patent term extension

-To compensate for the long regulatory approval period which effectively reduces the patent protection term for pharmaceutical patents, the new CPL has introduced pharmaceutical patent term compensation period of a maximum of 5 years.
+To compensate for the long regulatory approval period which effectively reduces the patent protection term for pharmaceutical patents, the new CPL has introduced a pharmaceutical patent term compensation period of a maximum of 5 years.
 In relation to new drugs being granted regulatory approval to be put on the market, the total patent term shall not exceed 14 years.

 (iv) Preliminary pharmaceutical patent linkage system